Rimini Street: The Best Risk/Reward Of Any COVID-19 Beneficiary (NASDAQ:RMNI)

 Source: Filings and Management Disclosures

 Of note is the company was already closing 70% of deals remotely and has now moved to closing 100% of deals remotely, with “no material impact” on sales execution.
 They can now take the “millions” in travel and marketing event savings and hire additional sales reps to further drive growth.
-The CEO believes the demand is there, commenting on sales reps on the Q1 call that “We talked about 80 before, we’re going to look to take that up a little bit.
+The CEO believes the demand is there, commenting on sales reps on the Q1 call that,

+“We talked about 80 before, we’re going to look to take that up a little bit.
 We’re probably going to add six to eight additional heads, that we weren’t talking about at the end of the fiscal 2019 number.”

 A quick scouring of LinkedIn shows numerous sales job openings for Rimini around the world.
 He also noted that pipeline is “building across all major industry verticals” and is “broad based.”

-The only real risk of COVID and the subsequent recession is that RMNI’s customers go through Chapter 7 (liquidation bankruptcy), meaning they would cease to exist.
+The only real risk of COVID-19 and the subsequent recession is that RMNI’s customers go through Chapter 7 (liquidation bankruptcy), meaning they would cease to exist.
 Because the services they provide are so mission critical (ERP/database support), Rimini will get paid even with struggling customers and those going through Chapter 11 bankruptcy.
 Encouragingly, the company lowered their A/R balance by $35 million in Q1 (vs. $17 million last year).

 Oracle Litigation

 Rimini has been engaged in a legal battle with Oracle since they came into existence.
-Maintenance revenue is the “Golden Goose” for Oracle and they are going to fiercely protect it.
+Maintenance revenue is the “Golden Goose” for Oracle, and they are going to fiercely protect it.
 While there is plenty to say about the litigation, and we can comment further in the comments if people are interested, here are the key points as we see them:

 1) Rimini’s business model has been ruled conclusively legal but was found to “innocently” infringe in one area